 Young people under the age of 17 must be accompanied by a responsible adult.

-We ask that you make sure you feel well to attend the sessions and bring your own refreshments, mask, sanitiser, gloves, strong footwear and appropriate clothing for the weather and activity.
+We ask that you make sure you feel well enough to attend the sessions and bring your own refreshments, mask, sanitiser, gloves, strong footwear, and appropriate clothing for the weather and activity.

 All tools are provided.

 The sessions are from 11 am to 1 pm and 1 pm to 3 pm in the woodlands south of the carriageway

 Groups will meet at the Countisbury Drive entrance to the woods at the start of each session.

 July: Saturday 17th and Sunday 25th – Sorry, fully booked.